nirmalmunagar/nirmalmunagar.github.io/content/about.md

 *University of Winchester, UK* | Apr 2024 - Present
 - Investigate and triage 100+ monthly alerts in Logpoint SIEM and Microsoft Defender XDR, improving threat detection and response accuracy.
-- Reduced false positives by 30% and improved response time by 40% by fine-tuning SIEM rules and developing 15+ SOAR playbooks.
+- Reduced **false positives by 30%** and improved **response time by 40%** by fine-tuning SIEM rules and developing **15+ SOAR playbooks.**
-- Handled weekly phishing incidents, performing root cause analysis and correlating data across email, SIEM, and endpoint logs.
+- Handled weekly phishing incidents, performing **root cause analysis(RCA)** and correlating data across email, SIEM, and endpoint logs.
-- Uploaded and enriched 200+ IOCs in OpenCTI, identifying and tracking malicious IPs, domains, and file hashes.
+- Uploaded and enriched **200+ IOCs in OpenCTI**, identifying and tracking malicious IPs, domains, and file hashes.
-- Conducted monthly BloodHound AD reviews, helping remediate 10+ privilege escalation paths and reduce attack surface.
+- Conducted monthly **BloodHound AD** reviews, helping **remediate 10+** privilege escalation paths and reduce attack surface.
-- Ran bi-weekly Nessus scans and coordinated patching to close 50+ vulnerabilities, enhancing internal and external security.
+- Ran bi-weekly **Tenable scans** and coordinated patching to **close 50+ vulnerabilities**, enhancing internal and external security.
-- Collaborated with IT/network teams to block threats, update firewall policies, and enforce mitigation steps during active incidents.
+- Collaborated with **IT/network teams** to block threats, update firewall policies, and enforce mitigation steps during active incidents.
-- Created use cases mapped to the MITRE ATT&CK framework and automated agent deployment across 100+ systems using Ansible.
+- Created use cases mapped to the **MITRE ATT&CK framework** and automated agent deployment across **100+ systems using Ansible**.
-- Authored detailed documentation and monthly reports to track improvements in threat coverage and reduce organizational risk.
+- Authored detailed documentation and **monthly reports** to track improvements in threat coverage and reduce organizational risk.

 ### **SOC ANALYST**